TarasMakarchuk/corporate_structure/README.md

 A tiny server app based on Node.js (Nest.js).
 The app implements simple organization user structure management operations.
 The following user roles are supported:
 a.
-Administrator (top-most user)
+Administrator (top-most user, only he can change user roles);
 b.
-Boss (any user with at least 1 subordinate)
+Boss (any user with at least 1 subordinate);
 c.
 Regular user (user without subordinates).
 Each user except the Administrator must have a boss (strictly one).
 The following REST API endpoints exposed: